Search blog:

 Passing the special resolution with a written resolution

-Rather than taking the time to arrange and host a general meeting, it’s normally quicker to hold the vote by circulating a written resolution.
+Rather than taking the time to arrange and host a general meeting, it’s usually quicker to hold the vote by circulating a written resolution.
 This enables the special resolution to be passed without the requirement of having all members in the same room at the same time.

-To arrange this, details of the special resolution should be shared with all members who are permitted to vote.
+To arrange this, details of the special resolution should be shared with all members permitted to vote.
 This can be done via email, post, or a message on the company website.
 The notification should include:

-- The exact wording of the special resolution
+• The exact wording of the special resolution

-- Information on how votes can be made (for example, with a signature, an e-signature or an email)
+• Information on how votes can be made (for example, with a signature, an e-signature or an email)

-- The deadline for voting
+• The deadline for voting

 Once voting has concluded, if at least 75% of the votes are in favour of the company name change, the special resolution is passed.
-All members should be officially notified and Companies House must be informed of the name change within 15 days of the vote result (see the relevant section below on how to do this).
+All members should be officially notified, and Companies House must be informed of the name change within 15 days of the vote result (see the relevant section below on how to do this).

 Can directors vote on changing the company name?